tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   timeframe = len(weeks) - training_window - 1
   ```

-* The `timeframe` variable refers to the total timespan encompassed by the data frame, minus the training window of 26 weeks (minus 1 due to indexing).
+* The `timeframe` variable refers to the total time span encompassed by the data frame, minus the training window of 26 weeks (minus 1 due to indexing).

-* The last training window will therefore begin 26 weeks before the end of the total timespan.
+* The last training window will, therefore, begin 26 weeks before the end of the total time span.
 If there were to be a training window after this point, it would be less than the full 26 weeks, and the Python code would throw an out-of-bounds error.

 Explain that empty data frames are created to hold predicted values and actual values: